 Study groups can help you remember what you’ve learned, especially if you’re a social learner.
 It gives you the opportunity to ask questions and discuss difficult concepts with your peers.

-It’s also good to keep the group small as having more than 5 or 6 people in a group often creates more problems than it solves.
+It’s also good to keep the group small, as having more than five or six people in a group often creates more problems than it solves.

 Habit #10: Think Positively

 Just like with anything else, your attitude has a huge impact on your productivity.
 If you keep a positive outlook and believe you can do it, it will drive your focus, and you’ll accomplish more, retain more, and feel more confident by the time the test rolls around.